Alquerque

-Alquerque (also known as Qirkat from القرقات) is a strategy board game that is thought to have originated in the Middle East.
-It is considered to be the parent of draughts (US: checkers) and Fanorona.
+Alquerque (also known as al-qirkat from القرقات) is a strategy board game that is thought to have originated in the Middle East.
+It is considered to be the parent of draughts (US: checkers) and Fanorona and the diagonals of its grid are the predecessor of the checkering of the draughts board.

 History

-The game first appears in literature late in the 10th century when Abu al-Faraj al-Isfahani mentioned Qirkat in his 24-volume work Kitab al-Aghani ("Book of Songs").
-This work, however, made no mention of the rules of the game.
+The game first appears in literature late in the 10th century when Abu al-Faraj al-Isfahani mentioned qirkat in his 24-volume work Kitab al-Aghani ("Book of Songs").
+This work, however, made no direct mention of the rules of the game, most likely because it is poetry and they would have been common knowledge in the context the book originated in.

 In Board and Table Games from Many Civilizations, R. C. Bell writes that "when the Moors invaded Spain they took El-quirkat with them".
 Rules are included in Libro de los juegos ("Book of games") commissioned by Alfonso X of Castile in the 13th century.

-Spanish settlers in New Mexico introduced a four-player variant of Alquerque to the Zuni.
+Spanish settlers in New Mexico introduced a four-player variant of alquerque to the Zuni.

 Rules

 Before starting, each player places their twelve pieces in the two rows closest to them and in the two rightmost spaces in the center row.
 The game is played in turns, with one player taking white and the other black.